 Hi Frugalistas!
 The second island we visited on our Hawaii trip was the Big Island, Hawaii.
 Arriving in Kona and departing from Hilo we experienced some of the best Kona and Hilo things to do and day trips.

-We elected to stay at the Sheraton Kona resort on the recommendation of a friend.
+We elected to stay at the Sheraton Kona resort (now an Outrigger) on the recommendation of a friend.
 I was a bit worried not having a car, but we needn’t have been.
 A short taxi ride took us from Kona airport to the Sheraton and after that we took advantage of the local shuttle trolley that runs to the main town area of Kona.
 This shuttle is free for residents of the Sheraton, otherwise costs USD1.00 per person.

 Not being golfers, we passed on the excellent looking golf course on the resort but we still found plenty of Kona things to do.
 We also passed on a manta ray tour, because the Sheraton has its own manta ray colony in front of the main restaurant.